 DirectTrust Certificates: DirectTrust Certificates are those Certificates that are Issued for use within Direct as defined in the Direct Project Applicability Statement for Secure Health Transport and more specifically by the DirectTrust Certificate Policy.
-DirectTrust Certificates are issued under this CPS asserting IGC OIDs and OIDs belonging to DirectTrust, asserting compliance with DirectTrust CP.
+DirectTrust Certificates may be Issued under this CP asserting IGC OIDs and OIDs belonging to DirectTrust, asserting compliance with DirectTrust CP.